luiswirth/bsc-thesis/src/matter/mesh.typ

 === Subsets

-Another important notion is the idea of a subsimplex or a face of a simplex.
+Another important notion is the idea of a subsimplex or a face of a simplex @hatcher:algtop.

 A subsimplex is just a subset of a simplex.